RajatJangra2653/ai-developer/Labs/lab-02.md

 ## Task 2: Update the code files and run the app

-In this task, you will explore different flow types in Azure AI Foundry by updating code files, running the AI-powered app in Python and C#, and testing responses to user prompts.
+In this task, you will explore different flow types in Microsoft Foundry by updating code files, running the AI-powered app in Python and C#, and testing responses to user prompts.

 <details>
 <summary><strong>Python</strong></summary>